 Signal Filtering with Python

-Mostly, it boils down to eliminating excess high-frequency sine waves which are in the original recording due to electromagnetic noise.
-A major source of noise can be from the alternating current passing through wires traveling through the walls of your house or building.
-My original ECG circuit was highly susceptible to this kind of interference, but my improved ECG circuit eliminates most of this noise.
-However, noise is still in the trace (see the figure to the left), and it needed to be removed.
+This example shows how I take __a noisy recording and turn it into a smooth trace. __This is achieved by eliminating excess high-frequency components which are in the original recording due to electromagnetic noise.
+A major source of noise can be from the AC passing through wires traveling through the walls of my apartment.
+My original ECG circuit was highly susceptible to this kind of interference, but my improved ECG circuit eliminates much of this noise.
+However, noise is still in the trace and it needs to be removed.

 import numpy, scipy, pylab, random